babadue/HomeAI/README.md

 . . . ! ! ! ? ? ?

-## Meanwhile, you can visit my other pages:
+## In the meantime, you can visit my other pages:

 To see if I can manage to [革命 the chicken?](https://github.com/babadue/AI-Translator-Grammar/blob/main/The_Chicken.md)